Marshfield's Martin takes Coast Classic title, Crater claims team trophy

 Cascade Christian’s Gabe Vidlak (lower weights) and Redmond’s Austin Carter (upper weights) were named outstanding wrestlers of the tournament.

+Wrestler, coaches and fans cheer on competitors Saturday during a bout in the Army Strong Coast Classic at North Bend High School.

-In the girls tournament, the top local wrestlers were Myrtle Point’s Jordan Blanton, who took second in the 170-division and North Bend’s Molly Picatti, who was third at 135.
+In the girls tournament, the top local wrestlers were Myrtle Point’s Jordan Blanton, who took second in the 170-pound division and North Bend’s Molly Picatti, who was third at 135.

-“I did overall pretty good, but I know I could have done better,” said Blanton, who recorded two pins on the way to the championship.
+“I did overall pretty good, but I know I could have done better,” said Blanton, who recorded two pins on the way to the championship match.

 She lost the title bout to Eagle Point's Kara Davis.